ubc/wiki-embed/readme.txt

 == Changelog ==
+= 1.4.4 =
+* allowing to display object and param tags so that we can embed kultura videos

 = 1.4.3 =
 * wiki_embed cache now not auto loaded.
 * better escaped content that is coming from the the wiki